michellefloo/Automa-Company-Profile/README.md

 ## Available Scripts

-In the project directory, you can run:
+1. To get started with the project, follow these steps:

-### `npm start`
+2. Make sure you're in the project directory.

-Runs the app in the development mode.\
+Install the necessary dependencies by running:
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+### `npm install`

-The page will reload when you make changes.\
+For In the project directory, you can run:

-You may also see any lint errors in the console.
+### `npm run start`